 Learn how to host

 Airbnb has tools to help you feel comfortable and confident about welcoming guests into your home.
 You can find hosting tips on the Airbnb blog, and over in the Community Center you’ll find experienced Airbnb hosts who have the answers to your questions.

-Special touches don’t necessarily cost much, and make visitors feel cared-for: snacks in the room, higher-end toiletries, breakfast (you aren’t required to provide it, but it’s a nice bonus), lists of great places to eat, books about the region, maps of historic or recreational areas.
+Special touches don’t necessarily cost much, and they make visitors feel cared-for.
+These include snacks in the room, higher-end toiletries, breakfast (you aren’t required to provide it, but it’s a nice bonus), lists of great places to eat, books about the region or maps of historic or recreational areas.

-San Antonio host Shannyn Allan invites visitors to use both her laundry facilities and her Netflix account, and gives a “welcome basket” with bottled water and Texas-themed treats.
+San Antonio host Shannyn Allan invites visitors to use both her laundry facilities and her Netflix account, and she provides a “welcome basket” with bottled water and Texas-themed treats.

 When describing yourself as a host, be honest.
 If you’re a super-extrovert who loves showing people around, say so.
 And if you’re not?
 Definitely say so.